Seasonal recipes for asparagus, a representative spring vegetable | Learn about its history and delicious stir-fried recipes!

 Introduction

-It is said that it was originally grown in the Mediterranean coastal regions of Europe, and has long been a popular spring flavor in various parts of Europe.
-There are many production areas in Japan, and in some areas, they are harvested year-round by house cultivation, but the original season is from around March to June.
-The freshness is very different, so be sure to try enjoying asparagus during this season.
+It is said to have originally been grown in the Mediterranean coastal regions of Europe, and has long been a beloved spring delicacy in various parts of Europe.
+There are many asparagus-producing areas in Japan, and in some areas it is harvested throughout the year in greenhouses, but its natural season is from around March to June.
+The freshness is exceptional, so be sure to try asparagus at this time of year

-In Japan, it was originally cultivated as an unusual Western plant for ornamental purposes, but in the Meiji period, full-scale cultivation for food began mainly in Hokkaido and other areas.
-As the Taisho period began, it gradually became available in Japan, and now white asparagus, green asparagus, and even purple varieties are now available.
+In Japan, asparagus was initially cultivated as an ornamental plant seen in the West, but in the Meiji period (1868-1912), it began to be cultivated in earnest for its edible properties, mainly in Hokkaido.
+Eventually, in the Taisho period (1912-1926), it gradually became available for consumption domestically, and today white asparagus, green asparagus, and even purple varieties are available

 Types and characteristics of asparagus

-There are various types of asparagus depending on the cultivation method and variety.
-Broadly classified according to the way they grow and their appearance, they are as follows:
+There are many different types of asparagus depending on the cultivation method and variety.
+They can be broadly classified as follows based on how they are grown and their appearance:

 Green asparagus

-This is a bright green asparagus grown in sunlight.
-This is the most common in Japan, and you can enjoy a soft, fresh texture.
-It has a strong aroma and flavor, making it suitable for cooking methods such as lightly stir-frying and baking.
+This bright green asparagus is grown in full sunlight.
+This is the most common type in Japan, and you can enjoy its soft and juicy texture.
+Its strong aroma and flavor make it suitable for light stir-frying or grilling

 White asparagus